The Prophetess (play): Authorship

 E. H. C. Oliphant provided the same scheme, except for an assignment of V,2 to Fletcher.
 Massinger may have revised the original play in 1629, for a revival in July of that year.
 One source of the play's plot is the History of Carinus of Flavius Vopiscus.
 (Massinger had previously dealt with the reign of Diocletian in The Virgin Martyr, his collaboration with Dekker.)

 Adaptation

 The Prophetess was revived by Thomas Betterton in 1690, in a musical adaptation "After the Manner of an Opera," with music by Henry Purcell; that version is sometimes known by the title Dioclesian.
 Betterton and Purcell's adaptation was performed in Dublin late in 1735.

 Critical response

 The Prophetess has been called "a strange and difficult play," noteworthy as almost the only work in Fletcher's canon that treats magic and thaumaturgy as a serious element, with Delphia "as a kind of a curiously feminized Prospero."

+The 19th-century Romantic critic Coleridge regarded The Prophetess as that work of Fletcher's which, more than any other, "realized the Ideal of Anti-Shakesperianism," citing its flat characters and moral ambiguity.